jianlin-cheng/GenomeFlow/README.md

 Requires Java JDK 1.8 (not JRE but JDK, set JAVA_HOME to JDK folder)

 ## Todo list
-To further improve GenomeFlow, the following will soon be added:
+To further improve GenomeFlow, the following will soon be done:
-* More informed error messages
+* More detailed error messages
-* Automated execution of scripts
+* 1D-Function Automated execution of scripts
-* 1D-Fuction un-normalized data creation
+* 1D-Function un-normalized data creation
 * Parameters reduction
+* Bugs Fix

 --------------------------------------------------------------------